Skip to main content

 #

-Whilst dataclass provides useful type hints, it does not enforce type safety at runtime.
+Initialised dataclass objects provide type hints, but unless we were to define bespoke logic, the dataclass does not enforce type safety at runtime.

 In the below example, we naively parse position data into a Position instance.
-Our class definition declares the weight attribute to be a float, yet the the class has no problem accepting a string.
-We can guard against this behaviour with custom validation logic inside of __post_init__ although this again introduces verbosity.
+Our class definition declares the weight attribute to be a float, yet the class has no problem accepting a string.

 from dataclasses import dataclass